Winner of the 2002 Canadian Christian Writing Award

 “This collection of essays will inform you, entertain you, and possibly even scare you.
 More importantly, it will force you to think about some of the most important ideas colliding today at the intersection of Science Avenue and Religion Boulevard.
 Watch out for flying glass!” –Randall Ingermanson, theoretical physicist and Christy Award-winning sci-fi novelist

 “What C.S.
 Lewis did for myth and legend, and J.B.
 Phillips for the Bible, Denyse O’Leary has now done for science: made a faith-filled approach to it readable.
 Evoking memories of her mentor Malcolm Muggeridge, O’Leary deftly explodes the illusions of scientism in the theory that science can explain everything.
 These brief essays sparkle with wit and wisdom, and drive readers to think again before going along with the latest sensational headline about life on Mars or human cloning.” –Very Reverend Dr. Peter C. Moore, Dean and President, Trinity Episcopal School for Ministry, Ambridge, Pennsylvania

 About the Author

 Denyse O’Leary is a Toronto-based freelance journalist and blogger who specializes in faith and science issues.
-She is the author of Faith@Science and By Design or by Chance?
-O’Leary has written for The Toronto Star, The Globe & Mail, and Canadian Living.
+She is the author of Faith@Science, By Design or by Chance? and The Spiritual Brain(with Mario Beauregard).
+O’Leary has also written for The Toronto Star, The Globe & Mail, and Canadian Living, among others.